MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-multilanguage-pva-bot.md

 3. Configure the greeting topic in Power Virtual Agents.

-4. Configure the transfer to agent node by using the escalate topic.<!--note from editor: Suggested.
-I found "configure transfer to agent" to be confusing.-->
+4. Configure the transfer to agent node by using the escalate topic.

 5. Configure workstreams and queues.